gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 Post-truth operates primarily at the second-order level.

 It does not always deny specific facts directly.
-More often, it attacks the methods by which facts are established — peer review, statistical analysis, expert consensus, empirical testing.
+More often, it attacks the methods by which facts are established: peer review, statistical analysis, expert consensus, empirical testing.

 Once you have undermined the second-order standards,